-Project Name Structural/Non- Structural Description County Source of Funding Green Branch Ditch Structural Drainage improvements to be conducted for a segment of Green's Branch ditch to include but not limited to cleaning, debris removal, and excavation/embankment.
-Hardin HMGP This pr s Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 12 properties in Hardin County comprising approximately 20 acres.
+Project Name Structural/Non Structural Description County Source of Funding Green Branch Ditch Structural Drainage improvements to be conducted for a segment of Green's Branch ditch to include but not limited to cleaning, debris removal, and excavation/embankment.
+Hardin HMGP This p Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 12 properties in Hardin County comprising approximately 20 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
-Hardin FMA This prope Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 19 properties in Hardin County comprising approximately 20 acres.
+Hardin FMA This prop Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 19 properties in Hardin County comprising approximately 20 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
-Hardin HMGP This prope Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 4 properties in Hardin County comprising approximately 44 acres.
+Hardin HMGP This prop Property & Open Space Acquisition Non-Structural Eliminate flood impacts for 4 properties in Hardin County comprising approximately 44 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
-Hardin CDBG-DR This prope Rose Hill Acres Property Acquisition Non-Structural Eliminate flood impacts for 6 properties in Rose Hill Acres comprising approximately 6 acres.
+Hardin CDBG-DR Thi: prop Rose Hill Acres Property Acquisition Non-Structural Eliminate flood impacts for 6 properties in Rose Hill Acres comprising approximately 6 acres.
 Parcels will be preserved as open space for beneficial floodplain functions.
-Hardin CDBG-DR This prope Drainage Improvements Structural Repair and improve drainage structure damaged during Hurricane Harvey at various locations within the County.
-Orange CDBG-DR This p infrast Property Acquisition Non-Structural Acquire properties damaged during Hurricane Harvey to assist residents who wish to relocate from flood-prone areas.
+Hardin CDBG-DR Thi: prop Drainage Improvements Structural Repair and improve drainage structure damaged during Hurricane Harvey at various locations within the County.
+Orange CDBG-DR This infras Property Acquisition Non-Structural Acquire properties damaged during Hurricane Harvey to assist residents who wish to relocate from flood-prone areas.
 Orange CDBG-DR This pro Property Buyout Non-Structural Acquire 16 repetitive loss properties throughout the County.
 Orange HMGP This pro Property Structure Elevation Structural Raise flood-prone structures to flood of record or BFE using FEMA's preliminary flood map data.
 Orange HMGP This p Four Oaks Riverbed Stabilization Structural Upgrade culverts and elevate Four Oaks Ranch Rd. to mitigate flooding during future storm events.
-Orange HMGP This p Four Bridge City Drainage Improvements Structural Provide flood and drainage improvements throughout the city Orange HMGP This p of E Bridge City Property Acquisition Non-Structural Acquire properties damaged during Hurricane Harvey to assist residents who wish to relocate from flood-prone areas.
-Orange CDBG-DR This pro
+Orange HMGP This Fou Bridge City Drainage Improvements Structural Provide flood and drainage improvements throughout the city Orange HMGP This p of Bridge City Property Acquisition Non-Structural Acquire properties damaged during Hurricane Harvey to assist residents who wish to relocate from flood-prone areas.
+Orange CDBG-DR This pro project will reduce the WSE for approximately 500 structures in the residential areas of central Lumberton.

-Anticipated Benefit s project will reduce the WSE for approximately 500 structures in the residential areas of central Lumberton. his project will aid residents by acquiring existing operties and land to encourage people to relocated from or not build in flood-prone areas. his project will aid residents by acquiring existing operties and land to encourage people to relocated from or not build in flood-prone areas. his project will aid residents by acquiring existing operties and land to encourage people to relocated from or not build in flood-prone areas. his project will aid residents by acquiring existing operties and land to encourage people to relocated from or not build in flood-prone areas. is project will repair and upgrade existing drainage astructure previously damaged by Harvey to future extreme flood events. his project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas. his project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas. is project will elevate properties such that they will be more resilient to major flood events. is project will increase the drainage capabilities of our Oaks Ranch Road to mitigate future flood risk. s project will mitigate future flood risk to residents of Bridge City by improving the existing drainage infrastructure. his project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.
+Anticipated Benefit ------------- ---------

+his project will aid residents by acquiring existing operties and land to encourage people to relocate from or not build in flood-prone areas.

+his project will aid residents by acquiring existing operties and land to encourage people to relocate from or not build in flood-prone areas.

+his project will aid residents by acquiring existing operties and land to encourage people to relocate from or not build in flood-prone areas.

+his project will aid residents by acquiring existing operties and land to encourage people to relocate from or not build in flood-prone areas.

+is project will repair and upgrade existing drainage rastructure previously damaged by Harvey to future extreme flood events.

+his project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.

+his project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.

+s project will elevate properties such that they will be more resilient to major flood events.

+is project will increase the drainage capabilities of our Oaks Ranch Road to mitigate future flood risk. s project will mitigate future flood risk to residents of Bridge City by improving the existing drainage infrastructure.

+his project will aid residents by acquiring existing properties to encourage people to relocate from flood-prone areas.